Cinderblook/cinderblook.github.io/content/projects/Terraform-vSphere-WinServ-Deployment.md

 2. Use Terraform to deploy 4 virtual machines into a vSphere environment
 3. Use Ansible to configure these 4 virtual machines as desired

+**Check out all of the configuration files on [GitHub](https://github.com/Cinderblook/vSphere-WinServ-Deployment) at the repository!**

 ## 1. Packer's Role:

 Create a Windows Server 2022 .iso that is updated and has VMTools installed by default using [Packer](https://www.packer.io/).
 In this solution, it will be geared to usage with vSphere, a VMware product.